 For your blogs to rank with the search engines it has to be at 300 words in length, but the longer a post the easier it is for it to rank.
-However a longer post is harder to create and it can be difficult to make it readable or keep the reader engaged with your content.
+However, a longer post is harder to create and it can be difficult to make it readable or keep the reader engaged with your content.
+Hubspot conducted some insightful research on their published blog posts throughout 2020 and concluded that the ideal length of a content piece should be between 2,100-2,300 to rank well.
+However, Google will always assess the quality of the content and the user-friendliness over the quantity.
+There is no value in adding irrelevant content in order to get a lengthier article!

 Why do longer blog posts rank better with search engines?